Altin Lala: Captaincy establishment (2004–2007)

-Lala remained team captain under Lienen for the 2004–05 season, leading Hannover 96 through a campaign characterized by consistent performances and a solid defensive record.
-Early in the season, he was officially confirmed as club captain once again, with Steven Cherundolo and Michael Tarnat serving as his deputies.
-Despite several minor setbacks—including a muscle strain and brief illness spells in October and April 2005—Lala remained a central figure in midfield.
-In December 2004, he extended his contract with Hannover 96 until June 2007, reaffirming his long-term commitment to the club, a decision widely welcomed by supporters and management.
-Throughout the campaign, he was regularly cited in match reports for his leadership, work rate, and defensive organization.
-Lala made 29 Bundesliga appearances and helped Hannover achieve a comfortable mid-table finish, maintaining their top-flight status.
+Lala remained team captain under Ewald Lienen for the 2004–05 season, during which Hannover 96 maintained consistent performances.
+At the beginning of the season, he was again confirmed as club captain, with Steven Cherundolo and Michael Tarnat serving as his deputies.
+Although he experienced minor setbacks, including a muscle strain and brief illness spells in October and April 2005, Lala continued to feature regularly in midfield.
+In December 2004, he extended his contract with Hannover 96 until June 2007.
+He made 29 Bundesliga appearances during the season as Hannover finished in mid-table.

 During the 2005–06 season, Lala continued as captain under both Lienen and his successor Peter Neururer.
-Despite recurring injury issues during pre-season and early in the campaign, he remained an influential presence in Hannover’s midfield.
-Lala missed several matches due to suspensions and injuries, including a three-match ban imposed by the DFB in January 2006 following a red card against Hertha BSC, and another dismissal in April during a 3–3 draw with VfB Stuttgart.
-Known for his relentless work ethic and leadership, he returned each time to help stabilize the team, which went on to secure another mid-table finish.
-Lala concluded the season with 29 league appearances as Hannover 96 finished 12th in the Bundesliga.
-He also made three DFB-Pokal appearances as Hannover reached the round of 16 before being eliminated by SV Werder Bremen.
+He dealt with recurring injury issues in pre-season and early in the campaign but remained part of the regular rotation in Hannover's midfield.
+Lala missed several matches due to suspensions and injuries, including a three-match DFB ban in January 2006 following a red card against Hertha BSC and another dismissal in April during a 3–3 draw with VfB Stuttgart.
+He finished the season with 29 league appearances as Hannover placed 12th in the Bundesliga.
+He also made three DFB-Pokal appearances, with Hannover reaching the round of 16 before being eliminated by SV Werder Bremen.

-In the 2006–07 Bundesliga season, Lala began as a key midfield leader but was sidelined in October after sustaining a knee ligament injury during international duty.
-Although fitness issues persisted throughout the season, he returned in the second half of the campaign and continued to provide leadership and stability during a difficult period for the club.
-His disciplined and hard-working style remained vital to Hannover’s defensive structure.
-Lala scored his only goal of the season on 31 January 2007 in a 5–0 home win over Hertha BSC.
-Persistent knee problems forced him to miss the closing stages of the season, including the final match against 1.
-FC Nürnberg.
-Lala finished the campaign with 17 Bundesliga appearances as Hannover 96 placed 11th.
-He also captained the team to the quarter-finals of the DFB-Pokal—his first time reaching that stage with the club—where they were eliminated by Nürnberg after a penalty shoot-out.
+In the 2006–07 Bundesliga season, Lala began as a first-team regular but was sidelined in October after sustaining a knee ligament injury while on international duty.
+Although fitness issues persisted throughout the season, he returned during the second half of the campaign and made several appearances before recurring knee problems ruled him out of the final matches.
+On 31 January 2007, he scored his only goal of the season in a 5–0 home win over Hertha BSC.
+Lala concluded the season with 17 Bundesliga appearances as Hannover finished 11th.
+He also captained the team to the quarter-finals of the DFB-Pokal, where Hannover were eliminated by 1.
+FC Nürnberg after a penalty shoot-out.